Otosirieze Obi-Young: Career

-Otosirieze Obi-Young was born in Aba, Nigeria.
+Obi-Young was born in Aba, Nigeria.
 He studied at the University of Nigeria, Nsukka.
 He taught at Godfrey Okoye University, Enugu.
+He attended the Iowa Writers' Workshop.

 He has served on the judging panel of the Gerald Kraak Prize, an initiative for writing and visual art about on gender, social justice and sexuality.
 He was a judge for the Miles Morland Foundation Writing Scholarship.
 He is an editor at 14, Nigeria's first queer art collective.
 He is the founder of the Art Naija Series anthologies, which include Enter Naija: The Book of Places and Work Naija: The Book of Vocations.

-Views on LGBTQ Literature
+Views on LGBTQ literature

-Obi-Young has written about LGBTQ writing in Africa.
-In a 2017 letter entitled "Queer Literature in Africa Is Not a Trend", he wrote: "To write literature humanizing queerness is a political act: because writing itself is political, because to humanize queerness is a decision in much the same way that to demonize it is, but a decision to be honest and empathetic and truthful, because to tell the truth is a decision," he wrote.
-"But I must point out also that to write literature humanizing queerness is only as political as it is not, because it is grounded in lived experience.
+Obi-Young is an advocate for LGBTQ writing in Africa.
+He has written: "To write literature humanizing queerness is only as political as it is not, because it is grounded in lived experience.
 How can one un-robbed of empathy say that to show these lives in literature is a 'political concession'?"

-He has commented on the category of LGBT literature," writing that he is "skeptical of the term 'queer literature,' or 'LGBTQ literature,' because it has no counter-reference.
-Unlike 'African literatures'—Anglophone, Francophone, Lusophone, and in indigenous languages—which fits into a geopolitics that acknowledges an equal term, 'European literatures'—English, French, Italian, Spanish—the lack of an equal for 'queer literature'—an equal which would have been called 'heterosexual literature,' writing that examines what it means to be heterosexual—begs the question: Why should literature exploring same-sex desire be categorized based on who its characters find themselves loving or on who its writers themselves love, especially as such categorization is withheld from literature exploring desire for the opposite sex?
-While the categorization does function as a marketing tool, a way of drawing attention to literature traditionally overlooked, lives deliberately unseen, it is one that is rooted in Othering, and so proves insufficient in humanizing queerness, particularly with the way it takes focus away from the skill of its writers and pushes it to their subject, a denial not bestowed on writers of 'heterosexual literature.
+He expressed scepticism about the marketing category of LGBT literature because "it has no counter-reference": "Why should literature exploring same-sex desire be categorized based on who its characters find themselves loving or on who its writers themselves love, especially as such categorization is withheld from literature exploring desire for the opposite sex?
+It takes focus away from the skill of its writers and pushes it to their subject, a denial not bestowed on writers of 'heterosexual literature'."